-The Carthage Chamber Music Series celebrates its 22nd year with a remarkable lineup of artists!
-The Chamber Music Series brings exceptional performing artists to southeastern Wisconsin for concerts and educational programming at Carthage and in local schools.
+The Carthage Chamber Music Series celebrated its 22nd year with a remarkable lineup of artists!
+The Chamber Music Series, now called the Performing Arts Series, brings exceptional performing artists to southeastern Wisconsin for concerts and educational programming at Carthage and in local schools.

-The 2018-19 Chamber Music Series features the following signature events:
+The 2018-19 Chamber Music Series featured the following signature events:

 Tuesday, Feb.
 12, 2019